AbdullahO/tspdb/installation.md

 ## Ubuntu
 ### Prerequisites (PostgreSQL and plpython)
-**(start from here, the later stages assume that you downloaded postgres this way):**
+**(start from here, the later stages assume that you downloaded Postgres this way):**

-1- Install postgreSQL 12 along with plpython via the following steps:
+1- Install PostgreSQL 14 along with plpython via the following steps:

-- Add PostgreSQL packages to to your Ubuntu repository via
+- Add PostgreSQL packages to your Ubuntu repository via

 ```bash
 sudo apt-get install wget ca-certificates